traone/gdev/README.md

 ## What is this for?

-Helper script for all your container related development needs.
-This is for locally developing containerized applications in Geniem.
+Gdev is a helper script for all your container related development needs.
+It's for locally developing containerized applications.

 ## Quick installation

-Install gdev dependencies and start development environment by running:
+Install gdev dependencies and start the development environment by running:

     $ curl -fsSL https://raw.githubusercontent.com/devgeniem/gdev/master/bin/bootstrap | bash

 If you're installing on a Ubuntu machine, run:

     $ curl -fsSL https://raw.githubusercontent.com/devgeniem/gdev/master/bin/ubuntu | bash

+When using linux and MacOS computers on a shared project and you have different docker-compose.yml files for each, linux users need to add an environment variable for gdev to be able to use the correct compose configuration.
+Add this to your chosen shell configuration (for example .bashrc or .zshrc).

+    $ # Export compose file for ubuntu
+    $ export COMPOSE_FILE="docker-compose-ubuntu.yml"

 ## Start project containers